hsc-research/tutorial_genus/README.md

 First, we will check whether the design is passing timing.
 The script defines a clock frequency of 1GHz, which is not very aggressive for this 7nm technology.
 In order to check whether our design is really taking a 1GHz clock into considerations, we issue the command `report_clocks`.
 The result looks like this:

 ![image](https://user-images.githubusercontent.com/50336652/230015772-d1033f4f-05bb-49a8-bed1-1565beb72cd1.png)
-> How to read this report.
-There is a single clock name clk.
+> How to read this image: There is a single clock name clk.
 It's period is 1000ps (1ns), which means a frequency of 1GHz.
 There is a single clock domain and a total of 1806 registers (flip-flops) are connected to this clock.
 The duty cycle is 50/50, meaning that the clock is assumed to be a perfect square wave.